Main Navigation

 • Concerning social media posts, emails, or phone messages

-• Communicating an intent to self-harm or to harm others
+• Communicating an intent to harm others

 • Inappropriate interest in weapons or referencing acts of violence